 You are here:

-Freedom School Lesson Plan
+Freedom School Lesson Plan, excerpt

 Caption: Ella Baker and her fellow organizers encouraged the establishment of Freedom Schools in the North.
 Freedom Schools were learning spaces outside of traditional schools.
 Baker thought they could help young people to analyze racism and power and its impact on schools and youth.
 This page captures planning for one Freedom School and its activities.